userrails/userrails_bkp.github.io/_posts/2018-07-25-setup-docker-on-ror.markdown

  .env # list env vars
   docker-compose.yml # run the processes, containers and apps

-Some useful commands:
+# Run the services and processes
-docker-compose up # install
+docker-compose up

+# Build dependencies
-docker-compose --build # build
+docker-compose --build

-docker container ls # to see container list docker ps # to see all the processes
+ # to see container list
+docker container ls

+ # to see all the processes
+docker ps

-docker-compose stop # to stop all the processes, so instead of killing all the container and processes you can run it and later on you can restart again
+ # to stop all the processes, so instead of killing all the container and processes, later on you can restart again
+docker-compose stop

+ # website is the name of the service to run rails app
-docker-compose run --rm website rake db:create db:migrate # website is the services to run rails app
+docker-compose run --rm website rake db:create db:migrate docker-compose run website rake db:migrate db:seed RAILS_ENV=production

+# enter into bash shell
 sudo docker run -i -t <image/id> /bin/bash

-docker-compose run website rake db:migrate db:seed RAILS_ENV=production
+# forcefully remove image

-docker rmi 24a77bfbb9ee -f #forcefully remove image
+docker rmi 24a77bfbb9ee -f

 # remove all the containers
 docker rm $(docker ps -a -q)

-Note: If you don’t have Docker running on your local machine, you need to replace localhost in the above URL with the IP address of the machine Docker is running on.
-If you’re using Docker Machine, you can run docker-machine ip “${DOCKER_MACHINE_NAME}” to find out the IP.
+# Note: If you don’t have Docker running on your local machine, you need to replace localhost in the above URL with the IP address of the machine Docker is running on.
+If you’re using Docker Machine, you can run below cmd to find out the IP.
+docker-machine ip “${DOCKER_MACHINE_NAME}”

 # To run rails console
 docker-compose exec website rails console